rukor/I-D/httpbis-tcp/draft.md

 ## Half-close

-Client or server is free to half-close after a request or response has been completed; or when there is no pending stream in HTTP/2.
+The client or server is free to half-close after a request or response has been completed; or when there is no pending stream in HTTP/2.

 Half-closing is sometimes the only way for a server to make sure it closes